Media Arts and Science Bachelor of Science

 Students are responsible for completing the degree requirements listed here.
 We encourage you to meet with an academic advisor prior to registration each semester.
 We also advise reviewing the official IUPUI Bulletin prior to registration, paying careful attention to conditions concerning award of credit.

-Students must earn a C or higher in each individual course as well as a cumulative grade point average of a 2.0 or higher in order to graduate.
+Students must earn a C or higher in all major courses, selective courses, and ENG W131 and a C- in all other courses.
+Students must also maintain a cumulative grade point average of a 2.0 or higher in order to graduate.

 Core (19 cr.)